near/docs/docs/tutorials/contracts/guest-book.md

 ```

  - is pointing to your newly minted key pair.
  Make sure that you have read/write/commit access to where you are deploying this project otherwise those errors will keep coming at you.
+If you're wondering where the heck your key pair is, check your root directory.
+It should be in `~/.near-credentials/default/guest-book.testnet.json`.

 Try running `yarn deploy` again.
 Ideally, you will eventually see a something like this in your terminal after successful deployment: